Health Information Management Degree Specialization

 - From Certificate to Associate.
 Earn a certificate in Medical Billing & Coding and you’ll be prepared take the Certified Coding Associate (CCA) exam—the nationally accepted standard of achievement in the field—and step into a career as a medical biller or coder.
 If you want to continue your education, DeVry will apply all 10 courses to the Health Information Technology associate degree program.

 - From Associate to Bachelor’s.
 When you earn an associate degree in Health Information Technology, you’ll be prepared to take the next step in your career.
 You’ll also be prepared to sit for the Registered Health Information Technician (RHIT) exam, which when completed successfully can help increase your employability.
-In addition, all 23 course credits directly apply to the next step in your education—a Bachelor of Science in Technical Management with a Health Information Management degree specialization.
+In addition, up to 47 credit hours from DeVry's HIT program can apply to the next step in your education—a Bachelor of Science in Technical Management with a Health Information Management degree specialization.

 Learn more about the stackable degree path at DeVry University.
 Request more information.